danmasta/envstr/README.md

 #### Features:
 * Easy to use
 * Transform various data formats to env file format
-* Includes node API, CLI, and standalone CLI
+* Includes node API, CLI, and standalone binary
 * 0 external dependencies

 ## About
 I needed a way to transform various formats like json or table data into env variables.
-I wanted both a node API and CLI for easy integration with build tools, docker, and kubernetes.
-This package can take output from various secret manager APIs like [vault](https://github.com/hashicorp/vault) and transform them into a format that can be consumed by kubernetes to create secrets or be used in bash scripts.
+I wanted a node API, CLI, and standalone binary for easy integration with build tools, docker, and kubernetes.
+This package can take output from various secret manager APIs like [vault](https://github.com/hashicorp/vault) and transform them into a format that can be consumed by kubernetes to create secrets or used in bash scripts.

 ## Usage
 Add envstr as a dependency for your app and install via npm